Generation solar-like differential rotation: Summary and Discussion

 \subsection{Magnetic field intensification}

 In this study, compression is an important process to amplify the magnetic field.
 In the process, we can use the internal energy, which is about $10^6$ times larger than the kinetic energy in the deep convection zone.
-We have not reached numerical convergence, i.e., higher resolutions show stronger magnetic field (see Fig.~\ref{rms_velocity}b).
+We have not reached numerical convergence, i.e., higher resolutions show stronger magnetic field (see Fig.~\ref{rms_velocity}b). \cite{Featherstone_2016ApJ...818...32F} show that the kinetic energy can converge to a specific value by increasing the Rayleigh number in their hydrodynamic run around $\mathrm{Ra}\sim10^5$. \cite{hindman_2020ApJ...898..120H} carry out a similar survey with the rotation and find the saturation around $\mathrm{Ra}\sim10^7$ with the solar rotation case.
+Our Rayleigh number is larger than these critical Rayleigh numbers.
+These results indicate that when we carry out a hydrodynamic run, the kinetic energy is expected to be converged.
+In addition, our result shows that the magnetic field generation requires further resolution to be numerically converged than hydrodynamic models.
 Currently, we cannot conclude the magnetic field strength in the real Sun, but it is most probably stronger than our simulation result.
 The strength may be determined by a balance between the generation of compression and the destruction by the small-scale turbulence.
-At the same time, we do not expect that the magnetic field strength in the real Sun is much stronger than our simulation because our differential rotation is similar to the observational results.
+At the same time, provided our suggested mechanism of the magnetic angular momentum transport is correct, we do not expect that the magnetic field strength in the real Sun is much stronger than our simulation because our differential rotation is similar to the observational results.
 In our simulation, the magnetic field directly determines the differential rotation topology.
 If our magnetic field strength is completely different from reality, the differential rotation is also away from reality.
 This is not the case in the simulation.
-We need to perform higher-resolution simulations to reach numerical convergence and to understand magnetic field strength in reality.
+Of course, there is a possibility that our suggested mechanism is incorrect.
+We need to perform higher-resolution simulations to reach numerical convergence and to understand magnetic field strength in reality and the validity of the mechanism.

+We note that we use the RSST in our calculation.
+When the Alfven velocity exceeds the reduced speed of sound, the amplification efficiency should be decreased.
+In this study, the maximum magnetic pressure is $B^2/(8\pi)\sim1\times10^8~\mathrm{dyn~cm^{-2}}$ (see Fig. \ref{PDF_prpm}), and the effective gas pressure evaluated with the reduced speed of sound at $r=0.9R_\odot$ is $\rho_0c_\mathrm{s}^2/\xi^2\sim2.4\times10^9~\mathrm{dyn~cm^{-2}}$.
+These values indicate that we can ignore the influence of the RSST on the compression in this study.
+We also emphasize that even if the RSST influenced the result, it would weaken the magnetic field strength.
+Our conclusion, i.e., strong magnetic field constructs the differential rotation, should be robust.